coda/packs-sdk/README.md

 namespace.
 If the user also used the Gmail pack and that pack also defined a `SendMessage` formula, it would be easy for the user to differentiate between the two because they have separate and clear namespaces: `Slack::SendMessage` vs `Gmail::SendMessage`.

-While the structure of a pack definition allows you to specify multiple namespaces (since formula definitions are a dictionary mapping a namespace to a list of formulas) the SDK currently only allows you one namespace per pack.
-This may change in the future.

 While sync tables are implemented using formulas, sync formulas do not have a namespace, since these formulas are not called directly by users and are not exposed to users.